jeffrey-xiao/probabilistic-collections-rs/README.md

 [![Pipeline Status](https://gitlab.com/jeffrey-xiao/probabilistic-collections-rs/badges/master/pipeline.svg)](https://gitlab.com/jeffrey-xiao/probabilistic-collections-rs/-/commits/master)
 [![Coverage Report](https://gitlab.com/jeffrey-xiao/probabilistic-collections-rs/badges/master/coverage.svg)](https://gitlab.com/jeffrey-xiao/probabilistic-collections-rs/-/commits/master)

-`probabilistic-collections` contains various implementations of collections that use randomization to improve on running time or memory, but introduce a certain amount of error.
+`probabilistic-collections` contains various implementations of collections that use approximations to improve on running time or memory, but introduce a certain amount of error.
 The error can be controlled under a certain threshold which makes these data structures extremely useful for big data and streaming applications.